THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 What do you give yourself permission to be?

-Because until you give yourself permission to be, do or have anything, no matter how much you work towards it, dream about it or wish for it, you’re never going to get it.
+Until you give yourself permission for something, no matter how much you work towards it, dream about it or wish for it, you’re never going to get it.

 I’m getting antsy with myself at the moment because I haven’t finished something off.
 I’ve been procrastinating and putting it off and generally coming up with both amazing and not-so-amazing excuses for not doing it.